 - Split stairs – grand and imposing, great for making a statement.
 They’re expensive and take up a lot of space.

 - Floating stairs – minimal and ideal for contemporary spaces.
 Local building codes must be checked before building a floating staircase.

-The first one is facing the wall, positioned along the steps and the other one is positioned perpendicular.
-Both types focus on the same thing maximizing the space available under the stairs as good as possible.
+The first one is facing the wall, positioned along with the steps and the other one is positioned perpendicular.
+Both types focus on the same thing maximizing the space available under the stairs as well as possible.